-Our specialist team of medical negligence lawyers has secured an interim compensation payment for a former policeman who has undergone multiple amputations after doctors failed to treat his sepsis infection quickly enough.
-The payment has paid for vital rehabilitation therapy that has helped Dean become a dad for the first time.
+Our specialist team of medical negligence lawyers has secured a compensation settlement for a former policeman who has undergone multiple amputations after doctors failed to treat his sepsis infection quickly enough.
+The settlement, along with interim payments, pays for vital rehabilitation therapy, adapted accommodation and prosthetics.
+It also supported Dean to become a dad to two girls.

 Dean fell ill with a septicaemia blood infection in October 2010 and was soon rushed to hospital, where was placed into a medically induced coma after falling into septic shock.
 However, medics at the Leeds General Infirmary missed the “golden hour” to treat his sepsis and Dean’s body began shutting down its extremities to try and protect his vital organs.

 Dean underwent 30 operations over two years to repair the damage that had been done.
 Both his legs were amputated below the knee and he had a hip replacement.
 His right hand, three fingers from his left hand, his right ear and parts of his nose were also removed.

 Psychological problems followed as Dean, a former Northern Ireland javelin thrower, struggled to adapt.
 “I was active, I liked to keep fit, I had pride in how I looked, I’d met a girl I really liked and all of a sudden I had to cope with losing my legs, hand and bits of my face,” Dean said.
 “I’d lost my dignity and self-worth.
 My girlfriend at the time left her teaching job to care for me.
 It was a very dark period and felt as though life wasn’t worth living.”

 Clinical negligence lawyers at Irwin Mitchell investigated Dean's care and secured an interim payment and then settlement of the claim.
 This allowed him to:

 - Get an adapted car